Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/clistctrl-class.md

 ### <a name="parameters"></a>Parametry
  *nCol*
- Index sloupce k odstranění.
+ Index sloupce odstranit.

 ### <a name="return-value"></a>Návratová hodnota
- Nenulové hodnoty v případě úspěchu; jinak hodnota nula.
+ Nenulové, pokud je úspěšná. jinak nula.

 ### <a name="example"></a>Příklad